|Guide||♦||7 Triplogs||0 Topics|

 Most people access the canyon from just north of the Tuweep Campground.
 Since the Tuweep road descends to the Esplanade layer, the trail begins deceptively easily as three miles of winding dirt road.
 At the road’s end, there is a cairned trail through the blackbrush.
 Once you reach the vast Esplanade bench into Cove Canyon, the overall aim is to stay high on the slickrock.
-It’s pretty well marked through this area, but the farther you are from the Tuweep area, the more faint the trail becomes.
+It’s pretty well marked through this area, but the farther you are from the Tuweep area, the fainter the trail becomes.
 It is possible to cut off time by going up and over the high mesa protruding below Big Point.
 The first perennial water source in this area is Willow Spring, in Fern Glen Canyon.
-The water here is very poor quality, with a high mineral content, and has caused gastrointestinal problems for many hikers.
-There is a route to the river in Stairway, and also a route out to the rim from Willow Spring.
-The top of the Redwall in Stairway requires some careful route finding, and is a route for experienced off trail canyon hikers.
-If possible, it is preferable to find pothole water both as an alternative to both Willow and Cottonwood Spring, which is also highly mineralized.
-Ranchers from the Arizona Strip have a long history of grazing this area.
-Feral cattle roamed the esplanade for many years until the National Park Service removed the last vestige of a bygone era, setting the stage for a slow ecosystem recovery.
+The water here is of inferior quality, with a high mineral content, and has caused gastrointestinal problems for many hikers.
+There is a route to the river in Stairway and a route out to the rim from Willow Spring.
+The top of the Redwall in Stairway requires careful route-finding and is a route for experienced off-trail canyon hikers.
+If possible, it is preferable to find pothole water as an alternative to both Willow and Cottonwood Spring, which is also highly mineralized.
+Ranchers from the Arizona Strip have a long history of grazing in this area.
+Feral cattle roamed the esplanade for many years until the National Park Service removed the last vestige of a bygone era, setting the stage for slow ecosystem recovery.
 Look for an abandoned mine shaft on the north side of Cottonwood Creek.
 This was a copper claim dating to 1907.
-There is a loop trail around the Dome, and pockets of water can be found in this area.
+There is a loop trail around the Dome, and you can find pockets of water in this area.
 The trail fades in and out north of Cottonwood, but the trail up to the rim near the head of Tuckup Canyon is very distinct.
 Crinoid fossils are abundant near the historic fence that crosses the trail near the midway point up.

-Water availability and quality is always a concern in this area, trip reports are greatly appreciated.
+Water availability and quality are always a concern in this area; trip reports are greatly appreciated.
 You may send information to firstname.lastname@example.org or call 928-638-7875.
 Please remember to travel and camp on durable surfaces.
-Cryptobiotic soil is an important, yet fragile, part of the ecosystem.
+Cryptobiotic soil is an important yet fragile part of the ecosystem.
 Make every effort not to ‘bust the crust’.
 Plants, especially grasses, are more resilient than these soils.
 Minimize impact by camping on slickrock.
 You may encounter evidence of human activity going back thousands of years.
 Protect the canyon’s valuable archaeological resources by leaving what you find.
 Report any abuse of this resource to park dispatch at 928-638-7805.

 7.5 Minute Tuckup Canyon, National Canyon, Kanab Point, Mt.
 Trumbull Quads (USGS)

 Willow and Cottonwood Springs are unpalatable, mineralized, and will likely cause short-term gastrointestinal problems.
 Cork, Hotel, Buckhorn, and Little Joe Springs are reliable.
 Water can be found at the top of the Redwall in Tuckup Canyon and usually at the top of the Redwall in 150 Mile.
-Pothole water is often preferable, which reinforces the need to do this hike when it’s cool, and preferably after a rain.
+Pothole water is often preferable, reinforcing the need to do this hike when it’s cool and preferably after rain.